webMath/algesurf/parametric-equations/readme.md

 ## Project Links

-Jaanga is a [GitGub]( http://github.com) [organization account]( https://help.github.com/articles/what-s-the-difference-between-user-and-organization-accounts ) and has multiple owners and admins.
+Jaanga is a [GitHub]( http://github.com) [organization account]( https://help.github.com/articles/what-s-the-difference-between-user-and-organization-accounts ) and has multiple owners and admins.
 All Jaanga scripts are [FOSS]( https://en.wikipedia.org/wiki/Free_and_open-source_software ).
 Scripts are hosted on GitHub and are viewable as web pages, as described in the 'Read Me' files and as source code.